-The Company hereby requests shareholder approval for the issuance by the Company of up to 1,387,860 additional shares of common stock upon conversion of the Notes.
+The Company hereby requests shareholder approval for the issuance by the Company of more than 1,181,124 shares of common stock upon conversion of the Notes.

 Description of the Notes

 The Notes bear interest at a rate of 4.50% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on September 15, 2015.
 The Notes will mature on March 15, 2020, unless earlier purchased or converted.